Claus1/unigui/README.md

 optional upload_dir parameter of unigui.start

 #### Camera Button ####
-Special button which provide to make photo on mobile device.
+Special button which provide to make photo on the user mobile device.
 On PC behaves as 'Load to server Button'.
 ```
 Button('Make photo', handler_when_shooting_finish, icon='camera_alt', type = 'camera')
 ```